aleschneck/svg_THREE_D_model/README.md

 ![just greys](./assets/wheels_grey.png)

 ## Usage
-install node and clone the repository, to install the dependencies open your terminal and run:
+Install node and clone the repository.
+To install the dependencies open your terminal and run:

 ```
 npm install